 Step 4: CWCB Review and Approval

-The CWCB reviews WSRF proposals at their bimonthly board meetings – see the timeline below for the appropriate month.
+The CWCB reviews WSRF proposals at their bimonthly board meetings.
 The applicant should plan to attend the board meeting to answer questions about the proposal.
 If approved, contracting with CWCB can take up to 45-60 days.
 The applicant will not be reimbursed for funds spent on a project before a contract is in place and they have received a Notice to Proceed.

 The Roundtable asks that applicants present a report to the Roundtable once a project is complete, as well as if the project changes during implementation.